shubacca/EngineeringArchitectureSummaries/Airbnb Guest Interest and Home Attributes.md

+## Organizing Home Attributes for Hosts based on Guest Feedback

 The variety of property attributes given in a listing don't always provide information on what guests value in those properties.
 Their opinions are reflected in their messages to the Hosts, the reviews of the property and customer support tickets and listing descriptions.

 ![Inside of an Airbnb Home - Attributes](Images/airbnb-inside.jpg)